-- High School graduation with English 12; OR - Mature student status with eligibility to take ENGL 060; OR - Acceptance into a post-secondary program comparable to HCC; OR - Mature student status with acceptable scores on Yukon College assessments, the GED® or the Language Proficiency Index (LPI) test; OR - Five years of manager-level work experience with four to five writing samples (eligibility assessment to be conducted by Liberal Arts faculty).
+- High School graduation with English 12; OR - Acceptance into a post-secondary program comparable to HCC; OR - Five years of manager-level work experience with four to five writing samples (eligibility assessment to be conducted by Liberal Arts faculty).

 If students do not meet any of these admissions requirements, they should explore other entry options with the HCC Coordinator (867.668.8879).